Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Formal Model

 \begin{restatable}{prop}{existenceprop} For any given socially optimal level of effort $e^*$, there exists a MDP consistent with our given conditions such that the optimal policy for the platform is a threshold strategy with threshold $\tau=e^*$. \end{restatable} The existence proof for $e_h$ directly follows from the defining constraint of the platform's optimal policy in (\ref{eq:e_hat-def}) and the continuity assumptions of the cost and harm functions.
 An interesting consequence of this result, however, is captured in the following proposition, where we effectively specify a strict lower bound on the public backlash as a necessary condition to induce the socially-optimal effort $e^*$.

-\begin{restatable}{prop}{fourthprop} The platform's optimal stable effort is guaranteed to be socially suboptimal unless the public model overreacts by requiring effort $e_h > e^*$ if harm occurs. \end{restatable} Our ancillary result in Proposition \ref{prop:ancillary-result} captures the counterintuitive nature of the penalty scheme according to our model: it is not sufficient to set the ex post required effort to the optimal effort $e^*$, assuming $e^*$ were known; instead, to incentivize optimal effort, the public model must overreact and mandate suboptimal effort $e_h > e^*$ as a response to any harmful event.
+\begin{restatable}{prop}{fourthprop} The platform's optimal stable effort is guaranteed to be socially suboptimal unless the public standard becomes excessive by requiring effort $e_h > e^*$ if harm occurs. \end{restatable} Our ancillary result in Proposition \ref{prop:ancillary-result} captures the counterintuitive nature of the penalty scheme according to our model: it is not sufficient to set the ex post required effort to the optimal effort $e^*$, assuming $e^*$ were known; instead, to incentivize optimal effort, the public standard must overreact and mandate excessive, suboptimal effort $e_h > e^*$ as a response to any harmful event.